Skip to main content

 Find out to whom you should direct the request

-The organization should have a designated portal, person, or department to handle GDPR requests.
-You should be able to find instructions for making your request on the organization’s website.
+The organisation should have a designated portal, person, or department to handle GDPR requests.
+You should be able to find instructions for making your request on the organisation’s website.
 Check their privacy policy or contact their customer service department.

 Draft a simple request and submit